Continuation-of-Ashford/ashford-docs/character_creation/boons.md

 - If you have the Spellcasting class feature, you gain 1 additional spell slot of the highest spell-slot level you have.
 - If you have the Mystic Arcanum feature you gain 1 additional use of the highest Mystic Arcanum you have.

-You can only recieve this boon once.
+You can only receive this boon once.

 <div class='artist' style='position:absolute;line-height:0;right:30px;'>
 DMG